Ormonde Winter: Operations

 Amongst Winter's other ideas was 'The Raid Bureau', a 150-strong unit dedicated to analysing the vast amounts of paperwork generated by IRA leader Michael Collins.
-An obsessive clerk, Collins' dedication to paperwork would to some degree compromise certain activities of the IRA, revealing arms supplies, financial records and even providing lists of IRA members and the identities of traitors within the police.
+Collins' dedication to paperwork would to some degree compromise certain activities of the IRA, revealing arms supplies, financial records and even providing lists of IRA members and the identities of traitors within the police.
 Such documents were more valuable than any informer and could be presented in court as evidence which an informer would be unwilling to do.

 From October 1920 to July 1921, 6,311 raids were launched capturing over 1,200 IRA documents, some consisting of over 200 pages and resulting in 1,745 arrests in the Dublin area alone.
 Upon capturing the IRA's financial records, Winter noted that many contributors were his own Unionist friends, forced to pay protection money.

 Another innovation was collecting photographs of IRA members netted as results of raids and the establishment of local centres across the country allowing an exchange of intelligence between areas.
-Winter claimed to have recruited at least three leading IRA members as informers and many lesser ranks.
-To supplement the Cairo Gang, Winter formed his Identification Squad also known as the Igoe Gang, named after its commander, Head Constable Eugene Igoe, a policeman from County Galway who was expelled from Ireland after the Anglo-Irish War but would later return to Northern Ireland to provide security for US airbases in Northern Ireland from IRA sabotage during the Second World War.
-They were a unit of plain clothes police who had limited success in killing and capturing IRA members and a number of other young men who fell into their hands on the streets of Dublin.
-Ormonde personally killed one IRA assassin and sustained a small wound to the hand whilst shooting his way out of an ambush, and captured another, professing disappointment that the IRA bounty on his head was only £1,000.
-He would enjoy a personal meeting with David Lloyd George, briefing him on the nature of the conflict.
+Winter claimed to have recruited at least three leading IRA members as informers and many others from lesser ranks.
+To supplement the Cairo Gang, Winter formed his Identification Squad, also known as the Igoe Gang, named after its commander, Head Constable Eugene Igoe, a policeman from County Galway who had been expelled from Ireland after the Anglo-Irish War.
+Igoe would later return to Northern Ireland to provide security for US airbases in Northern Ireland from possible IRA sabotage during the Second World War.
+They were a unit of plain-clothes policemen who had limited success in killing or capturing IRA members, going after young men who fell into their hands on the streets of Dublin.
+Ormonde personally killed one IRA assassin, sustained a small wound to the hand whilst shooting his way out of an ambush, and captured another IRA man, professing disappointment that the IRA bounty on his head was only £1,000.
+He met David Lloyd George, briefing him on the nature of the conflict.

+The Truce

-During the first months of 1921, Sir Hamar Greenwood and others were declaring that the IRA was near defeat, critically short of arms and ammunition and with up to 4,500 members interned in addition to hundreds more arrested.
-IRA leader Michael Collins later referred to the organisation as being 'dead beat' and within 'six weeks of defeat'.
+During the first months of 1921, Sir Hamar Greenwood and others were declaring that the IRA was "near defeat," critically short of arms and ammunition and with up to 4,500 members interned in addition to hundreds more arrested.
 However, it quickly became clear that the British Government strategy of combining repression with limited concessions was still not working.
 Faced with the choice of either waging a war of reconquest or negotiating peace, the government chose negotiation.
 A Truce was signed in July 1921, and the Treaty in December.
 This proved acceptable to Irish Unionists and the British Government but caused the Irish Civil War, fought between the pro and anti Treaty IRA forces, breaking out on 28 June 1922.